DanielBandarica02/SOC-HomeLab/docs/00-architecture/prerequisites.md

 ## VM resource allocation

 These are the per-VM allocations I'll configure in VirtualBox.
-The numbers below are the minimum I consider healthy under normal lab usage — running below this is possible but trades stability for headroom on the host.
+The numbers below are the minimum I consider healthy under normal lab usage, running below this is possible but trades stability for headroom on the host.

 | VM                       | vCPU | RAM    | Disk    |
 | ------------------------ | :--: | :----: | :-----: |